dotnet/wpf/Documentation/docs/using-fluent.md

 Meanwhile, I would like to ask the community to go ahead and try out the new theme in their applications, and provide us with feedbacks via GitHub issues, discussions, feature suggestions and PRs to make it better.

 > [!NOTE]
-> While doing so, add the **"Win 11 Theming"** label to your contributions, so that it becomes easier for us to track and prioritize your issues.
+> While making PRs, make sure to run the `ThemeGenerator.Fluent.ps1` script to auto-generate the combined Fluent theme resource files.